EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-handling-errors-in-nodejs.md

 # [Error: something broke]
 ```

-That only output the actual error message.
+That only outputs the actual error message.
 What about the stack trace?

 ```coffeescript